vitarb/qmk_firmware/keyboards/crkbd/keymaps/shyiko/README.md

 watch -n.1 lsusb

 # connect left side of the keyboard (keep TRRS cable disconnected)
-# short GND & RST on a microcontroller OR press reset button (twice either way!)
+# short GND & RST on a microcontroller OR press reset button (twice!)
 # microcontroller should enter bootloader mode (but only for a short while so be quick!)

 # as soon as you see board in a bootloader mode (e.g. 2341:0037 in case of Pro Micro)